awsdocs/amazon-elasticache-docs/doc_source/redis/WhatIs.Managing.md

 ## Using the ElastiCache API<a name="WhatIs.Managing.Means.API"></a>

 You can also write application code directly against the ElastiCache web service API\.
-When using the API, you must write the necessary code to construct and authenticate your HTTP requests, parse the results from ElastiCache, and handle any errors\.
+When using the API, you must write the necessary code to construct and authenticate your HTTP requests\.
+You also write code to parse results from ElastiCache and handle any errors\.
 For more information about the API, see [Using the ElastiCache API](ProgrammingGuide.md)\.

 ## Additional Resources<a name="what-is-managing-see-also"></a>